 - Which share schemes are best for your situation

 - Designing and implementing your scheme with regards to capital and income entitlement, voting rights, leaver provisions

 - Amending your articles of association to allow for new classes of shares

 - Impacts of dilution on other shareholders

-- Combining growth shares with other types of share schemes, both approved and unapproved, including EMI schemes, hurdle shares, flowering shares and phantom shares
+- Combining growth shares with other types of share schemes, both HMRC tax-advantaged and non-tax advantaged arrangements, including EMI schemes, hurdle shares, flowering shares and phantom shares

 - Any effects on SEIS and EIS